epinio/epinio/docs/howtos/local_external_registry.md

 ## Setup the cluster

-With `k3d` we'll need to mount the certificate during the cluster creation, so you will need to mount it adding this flag `--volume $(pwd)/docker_reg_certs/epinio.pem:/etc/ssl/certs/epinio.pem`:
+With `k3d` we'll need to mount the certificate during the cluster creation.
+This is done by adding the flag `--volume $(pwd)/docker_reg_certs/epinio.pem:/etc/ssl/certs/epinio.pem`:

 i.e.:
 ```
 k3d cluster create --volume /path/to/your/certs.crt:/etc/ssl/certs/yourcert.crt
 ```

-We need to do that otherwise the kubelet will not be able to pull the created images.
+If this is not done the kubelet will not be able to pull the created images.

 See [k3d doc](https://k3d.io/v5.2.1/faq/faq/#pods-fail-to-start-x509-certificate-signed-by-unknown-authority).